atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ft
 ^ ■
 -; V ’ •
-Gone! gone !" replied she, repeating the words in a hurry — Where is I
+Gone! gone !" replied she, repeating the words in a hurry --Where is I
-•yiie gone — Run, run, good Sukey, -^
+•yiie gone --Run, run, good Sukey, -^
 E 5 and
 S
 9